Maximizing YouTube Payouts: A Step-by-Step Guide for Creators

 However, each YouTube channel can only have a single AdSense account linked to it.
 In other words, if you share a channel with a collaborator, you can’t link two individual AdSense accounts and have the money split automatically between you.
 You would either have to choose one and divvy up the money after the fact, or set up a business account if you have a legally formed business together.

-How Does YouTube payout work?
+How Do YouTube payout methods work?

 Once you’ve joined the YouTube Partner Program, set up your AdSense account, and started earning money through YouTube, you’re probably itching to get to the good part—being paid.